 It occurs to me that the relationship I have with my dog, Bella, is akin to the faintly exasperated affection of a too-long-married couple.
 Frequently, she regards me with a disdain more appropriate to on-the-turn milk.
 For much of the day, she appears indifferent to my existence, her interest in me being chiefly a by-product of breakfast and dinnertime, or a need to empty her bladder.
 Our evenings are a mildly cantankerous contest for supremacy on the sofa, her arsenal of bony leg-pokes and pungent farts pitted against my increasingly irritable sighs, shuffles, and muttered curses.
 She snores like a donkey, switches allegiance in a blink to anyone who will feed her and/or rub her belly, and only ever has a wash under duress.

-I’m not one of those owners who finds all their dog’s foibles charming.
-I mean, she can be really bloody annoying, can Bella.
-On walks, her frenzied purloining of dog poop and other dubious products of nature’s pantry, and her insistence that she must walk on the inside of the pavement in order to pursue this unsavoury pastime (even if that means tripping me head-first over her lead) send me into an impotent rage.
-Like a kettle on a stove, I boil and splutter.
-I remonstrate and wag my finger.
-I beseech.
-She chomps down on another pile of excrement.
+I’m certainly not one of those owners who finds all their dog’s foibles charming.
+She can be downright maddening, can Bella.
+On walks, I am sometimes driven to distraction by her frenzied purloining of dog poop and other dubious products of nature’s pantry, and her insistence that she must walk on the inside of the pavement in order to pursue this unsavoury pastime (even if that means tripping me face-first over her lead).
+Spluttering like a kettle on a stove in an effort to contain my fury, I curse, remonstrate, stamp my feet, wag my finger.
+When that inevitably fails, I reason and beseech.
+In response, Bella chomps down on another pile of excrement.

-At home, however, she is the most equable companion.
+At home, however, she is the most equable and serene of companions.
 Surround her with soft furnishings and she’s happy.
 As fish are in water and snails in their shells, so Bella is on the sofa.
 Her mastery of this natural habitat is absolute.
-Whether on her back or on her belly, poised Sphinx-like along the backrest or head hanging over the armrest, propped up à la meerkat or draped across a lap – she can sleep in any position.
-Her genius for considered cushion placement is startling, considering her lack of opposable thumbs.
+Whether on her back or on her belly, poised Sphinx-like along the backrest or head hanging over the armrest, propped up in the pose of a meerkat or draped across a lap – she can sleep in any position.
+Considering her lack of opposable thumbs, her genius for considered cushion placement is startling.
 Gravity is her sole adversary, its force repeatedly parting her from the sofa as she snooze-slides off her fleece blanket.

 She came to us as a rescued stray, a feral bundle of bewildered energy.
 It took many months for her eyes to arrive in the space we were offering her as a home; in those early days, the dog that is Bella was far away, back in her unknowable past of unbelonging.
 A certain melancholy still inhabits her and, I confess, draws me to her.
 We often joke that Bella has no sense of humour in the way some dogs do.
 Frivolity is beneath her.
 This sadness seems, to me, older than Bella.
 Perhaps she is an old soul; I know for certain that she is my canine soulmate.